Snowflake-Labs/streamlit-oss-to-sis-bootstrap/docs/spcs.md

   --role='st_ml_app' --format=json | jq '.[0].ingress_url'
 ```

-Open the application using the URL from the previous command, authenticate to access the Penguins ML application.
+Open the application by navigating to the URL provided in the previous command, then authenticate to access the Penguins ML application.

 ## Cleanup
 To clean up the services created as part of this demo run the cell `spcs_cleanup` on the notebook.